Navigating bad credit: Mortgage success tips 2025

 Remortgaging with your current lender

 If your current mortgage has reached the end of its initial introductory offer period and you have been moved on to the lender’s less competitive Standard Variable Rate (SVR), you may be looking to move to a better deal.
-If your credit rating has deteriorated since you originally took out your mortgage, it may be difficult to find a good deal, owing to a limited number of lenders being prepared to lend to you.
+If your credit rating has deteriorated since you initially took out your mortgage, it may be challenging to find a good deal, owing to a limited number of lenders being prepared to lend to you.
 If you end up pursuing a deal from a sub-prime lender, be prepared to pay a premium for doing so.

 Although it isn’t guaranteed, it is often the case that, as long as you have maintained a good repayment record with your current lender, with no late or missed payments, they will move your remaining balance onto a new deal from their range without you having to be credit checked.
 It is worth checking with your mortgage broker whether this is likely to be the situation with your lender.